bongo227/Atomical/doc/doc_gen.md

 LLVMBuildCondBr(irgen.builder, condition, block, falseBlock);
 ```

 Next we check for any chaining else if/else blocks.
-If their are we recursivly call this function to compile the whole chain.
+If their are we recursively call this function to compile the whole chain.
 ```
 SetBlock(irgen, falseBlock)
 IF ifSmt.else != _ THEN